 Gerber vs Leatherman – The Comparison

 To simplify things down, many people since decades tried to come up with portable designs to combine all the very necessary tools into one.
-But it was not until World War 2 when the famous swiss knife ‘a portable multitool’ became popular and widely used.
+But it was not until World War 2 when the famous swiss army knife ‘a portable multitool’ became popular and widely used.
 Continuing the legacy and usefulness of the multitools, many companies tried to refine their models given the contemporary dilemmas and requirements of the consumers.
 When it comes to United States, it basically has two companies that have mastered the art of multitool manufacturing.
 These two companies are Leatherman and Gerber.

 Leatherman and Gerber are both high-quality brands that have a wide range of pliers, scissors, multitools, etc. When compared then Leatherman would have a slightly better advantage due to its consistency in performance in all its models.
 Gerber used to manufacture its products in the USA but lately it has outsourced the production to other countries.
 With a low-quality finish and often unstable parts in the lower models, Gerber puts itself down in front of Leatherman.
 Leatherman maintains sturdy performance and quality in all its models even the ones which are on the cheaper end.